Survivor Series (2016): Background

-The event was held at the Air Canada Centre in Toronto, Ontario, Canada.
+The 30th annual Survivor Series event was held at the Air Canada Centre in Toronto, Ontario, Canada, which was the second Survivor Series in Canada, after 1997.

-Survivor Series is an annual gimmick event produced every November by WWE since 1987.
-The second longest running pay-per-view (PPV) event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
+Survivor Series is an annual professional wrestling event, produced every November by WWE since 1987, generally held around Thanksgiving in the United States.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+In what has become the second longest-running PPV event in history (behind WWE's WrestleMania), it is one of the promotion's original four PPVs, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-In July, WWE reintroduced the brand extension, again splitting the roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
-Subsequently, the 2016 event, which was the 30th Survivor Series, featured several interpromotional matches to determine which was the better brand, similar to WWE's previous Bragging Rights pay-per-view.
-The event was scheduled to be held on November 20, 2016, at the Air Canada Centre in Toronto, Ontario, Canada and was the first Survivor Series event to take place in Canada since 1997, which was known for the infamous "Montreal Screwjob" incident.
-The event aired on pay-per-view worldwide and was available to livestream on the WWE Network.
-Tickets went on sale July 15 through Ticketmaster.
+The 30th Survivor Series event was scheduled to be held on November 20, 2016, at the Air Canada Centre in Toronto, Ontario, Canada and was the first Survivor Series event to take place in Canada, after 1997, which was in Montreal, Quebec and was known for the infamous "Montreal Screwjob" incident.
+Tickets went on sale on July 15 through Ticketmaster.

+In July, WWE reintroduced the brand extension, again splitting the main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
+Subsequently, Survivor Series featured several interpromotional matches to determine which was the better brand, similar to WWE's previous Bragging Rights event.
 WWE also expanded the event's length to four hours, marking the first Survivor Series held for this length, which was previously reserved for WrestleMania.